 Rationale: The student demonstrates a willingness to listen to their peers' feedback.
-Further, the student takes initiative to address the feedback by seeking solutions from the rotation director who presented the feedback to the student.
+Further, the student takes initiative to address the feedback by seeking solutions from the rotation

 You are enrolled in your school's tutoring program and are doing very well in your neuroanatomy course.
 However, many of your classmates are struggling.
 One of your classmates is having a particularly difficult time in the laboratory section of the class.
 The classmate tells you that, despite studying extensively, they are worried they will fail the course.